iqq800/jquery-facebook-wall/README.md

 # Facebook Wall

 jQuery plugin that lets you show the latest updates from your facebook profile og page.
+By [http://beta.thomasclausen.dk/facebook-wall/] thomasclausen

 ### Examples

-The plugin can be seen live here: [http://beta.thomasclausen.dk/facebook-wall/](http://beta.thomasclausen.dk/facebook-wall/)
+The plugin can be seen live here: [http://www.jqueryscript.net/demo/jQuery-Plugin-To-Display-Latest-Facebook-Updates-Facebook-Wall](http://www.jqueryscript.net/demo/jQuery-Plugin-To-Display-Latest-Facebook-Updates-Facebook-Wall)

 ### Usage